 Each work consigned to the Old Master Paintings sales is given a thorough examination before it is catalogued in exhaustive detail.

-LONDON - At this time of year, with hundreds of pictures arriving from around the world in time for inclusion in our senior specialists and cataloguers in the Old Master department regularly gather deep in the basement beneath New Bond Street to inspect each and every one of them, analysing both attribution and value.auction, all the
+LONDON - At this time of year, with hundreds of pictures arriving from around the world in time for inclusion in our December auction, all the senior specialists and cataloguers in the Old Master department regularly gather deep in the basement beneath New Bond Street to inspect each and every one of them, analysing both attribution and value.

 This is the moment when your heart-rate increases exponentially.
 The picture you agreed for sale the prior month while on a lonesome trip to some far flung corner of Europe makes its way to the easel, to be minutely scrutinized by a dozen colleagues, and can be greeted with either delight or derision.
 Happily, instances of the latter are rather rarer than those of the former.